 In the insurance industry, the topic of ‘risk’ means different things to different people.
 ‘Underwriting risk’ is one specific area, whereas the insurance premium reflects the physical or moral risk involved in offering a contract of insurance to a prospective customer.
 But there are wider issues to contend with such as ‘strategic risk’.
 In other words, that might be the amount of exposure that an insurer chooses to have against a particular category of loss.
 They can be an effective way of ensuring better alignment between the ‘strategic risk appetite’ of an insurance carrier and the individual customized needs of the prospective customer.

-Ultimately, an AI-infused chatbot can be a key enabler in pulling together the key business imperatives of the insurance industry to a single, customer optimized solution.
+Ultimately, an insurance chatbot can be a key enabler in pulling together the key business imperatives of the insurance industry to a single, customer optimized solution.
 There’s no reason why other industries such as banking and utilities can’t be handled in the same way.

 The future of both education and technology will necessarily result in the educational syllabus being rewritten.
 New subjects needing to be studied properly will start to emerge.
 Innovative concepts such as ‘Chatbot Theory’ will allow both existing and prospective users to look beyond just the technology, but rather to gain a better and wider insight into business applications.